Planning over MAPF Agent Dependencies via Multi-Dependency PIBT: Experimental Evaluation

 \subsection{Lifelong MAPF}

 For lifelong experiments with PM and RM, we set a time limit of 1 second for each timestep and run 1000 timesteps for each simulation.
 In case of timeout, we run a rule-based backup planner with negligible runtime~\cite{li2021lifelong}.
-For DDR, we use LSMART~\cite{YanAndZhang2026LSMART}, a tool for evaluating MAPF algorithms with DDRs in continuous time.
+For DDRs, we use LSMART~\cite{YanAndZhang2026LSMART}, a tool to evaluate MAPF algorithms with DDRs in continuous time.
 We use planners to plan paths every 1 second and execute paths using ADG~\cite{honig2019warehouse}.
-Due to limit in compute, we do not perform a hyper-parameter search for DDR agents but rather plotted representation configurations of MD-PIBT.
-For all lifelong experiments, we report throughput (the number of goals reached per timestep or per second) and runtime.
+Due to limits in compute, we do not perform a hyper-parameter search for DDR but rather plotted representative configurations of MD-PIBT.
+We report throughput and runtime.
 For each number of agents, we run 10 simulations and plot the average as solid lines and the 95\% confidence interval as shaded areas.
 We conduct all lifelong experiments in C++.

 \Cref{fig:major-result-lmapf-pm,fig:major-result-lmapf-rot} shows the results of lifelong MAPF with PM and RM.
-We show the same lines as one-shot MAPF.
-In \randomSmall, with PM agents, planning with a longer window of $3$ is helpful to achieve the maximum throughput with 300 agents.
-However, with more agents, PIBT with SD priority surprisingly outperforms other methods, followed by MD-PIBT replication of it.
+In \randomSmall, with PM agents, planning with a longer window of $w=3$ is helpful to achieve the maximum throughput with 300 agents.
+However, with more agents, PIBT with SD priority surprisingly outperforms other methods, followed by the MD-PIBT replication of it.
 Similarly, in \warehouseXlarge, PIBT with LET priority achieves the best performance.
-With RM agents, EPIBT remains the best, with the MD-PIBT variant that replicates EPIBT closely following. \Cref{fig:major-result-lsmart} shows the results of lifelong MAPF with DDR.
-The trend is similar to RM, where EPIBT and the variant of MD-PIBT that replicate EPIBT outperform other variants.
+With RM agents, EPIBT remains the best, followed by the MD-PIBT replication of it. \Cref{fig:major-result-lsmart} shows the results of lifelong MAPF with DDR.
+The trend is similar to RM.